-Perennial plants, on the other hand, do not have to be sown every year and the farmers’ fields do not require annual plowing and tilling.
-With their deep and well-developed root systems, present all year round, the perennial plants protect the soil from erosion and nutrient leakage.
-Their large leaf biomass increases carbon uptake and the sequestration of carbon in roots and soil, which result in reduction of greenhouse gases and mitigation of climate change.
+Perennial crops, with the ability to grow year after year without replanting or annual plowing, could make a valuable addition to sustainable agriculture.
+With their deep and well-developed root systems, present all year round, perennial crops protect the soil from erosion and nutrient leakage.
+Among the core benefits are also their ability to use the full long growing season for carbon uptake for photosynthesis and growth, and the storage of carbon in roots and soil, which may result in a reduction in greenhouse gas emissions and mitigation of climate change.

 - Axfoundation visits The Land Institute and an idea of perennial wheat suited to the Nordic climate begins to sprout.

-- The research project on perennial wheat is initiated at Torsåker farm together with SLU and tenant farmer Mats Eriksson at Sättra farm.
+- The research project on intermediate wheatgrass at Torsåker Farm is initiated together with Anna Westerbergh at SLU, and tenant farmer Mats Eriksson at Sättra Farm.

-- An additional 60,000 seedlings of perennial wheat are established on Torsåker farm.
-The planting is done in a detailed grid system to follow the development step by step.
+- An additional 30,000 seedlings of intermediate wheatgrass are planted.
+The planting is done in a detailed grid system to study growth, harvest and intercropping with legumes.

 - Axfoundation participates in and supports an international research meeting in Lund in collaboration with The Land Institute.